For Old Time's Sake Part 1 Of 3

 My entire body was on ice.

-"Unova sounds like your best bet," Kiwi spoke up after a moment.
-"Where else is better than to have a fresh start in a region as far away as there, in a place so much different than Kanto?
-Especially for someone trying to run away."
+“Unova sounds like your best bet,” Kiwi spoke up after a moment.
+Her tone had lightened noticeably, but it was still unfriendly.
+“Where else is better than to have a fresh start in a region as far away as there, in a place so much different than Kanto?
+Especially for someone trying to run away.”

-Kiwi's eyes squinted at me.
-"Your choice.
-I wish you good luck, though."
-She pressed a few buttons on the right arm of her wheelchair, making it move forward.
+Kiwi’s eyes squinted harder.
+“Your choice.
+I wish you good luck, though.”
+She pressed a button on the right arm of her wheelchair, making it move forward.

 I kept my eyes on her, turning around as she wheeled around behind us and smoothly rolled away, her chair whirring.

 June, Rotom, Charizard, and Porygon-Z looked after her.

 Gritting my teeth, I glared at Charizard and walked over to him.
 He purred deeply as I pet his stomach.
 “You ready to fly?”

 Charizard nodded and grunted before lowering himself to the ground for me.

 I climbed onto his back.
 “Porygon-Z, we’re going for a ride!”

 Porygon-Z looked over to me and let out a shrill shriek that I hadn’t heard it make in a long time.
 One that tore through my eardrums painfully.
 A shrill, relentless sound that made everyone helplessly scream.